AggelosCP3/myfirstprogram.py/README.md

 # myfirstprogram.py
-This is my first Python program on GitHub.
+This is my first Python program on GitHub. print("I like basketball")

-print("Hello World")